cleancoindev/dss-deploy-scripts/README.md

-# DSS deployment scripts
+# TSS deployment scripts

-A set of scripts that deploy [dss](http://github.com/makerdao/dss) to an Ethereum chain of your choosing.
+A set of scripts that deploy [tss](http://github.com/cleancoindev/TaoStabilitySystem) to an Ethereum chain of your choosing.

 ## Description